Install Env from Marketplace

 VPC Environment Provided by User: Marketplace will not proactively create a VPC network; users must specify an existing VPC network.

-If you choose Install Environment with User-Provided VPC, you must refer to Prepare VPC▸ to prepare the VPC network to meet AutoMQ’s requirements.
-Failure to do so may result in installation failure.
+If you choose Install Environment Provided By User VPC, you must refer to Prepare VPC▸ to prepare the VPC network to ensure it meets the requirements of AutoMQ.
+Otherwise, the installation will fail.

 Step 2: Subscribe to AutoMQ from the Marketplace

-The AutoMQ Cloud BYOC environment installation package is distributed on AWS through the Marketplace CloudFormation product.
-Users can subscribe to AutoMQ from the Marketplace, and the product link is AutoMQ for Kafka (BYOC Console).
+The AutoMQ Cloud BYOC environment package is distributed on AWS through a Marketplace CloudFormation product, allowing users to subscribe to AutoMQ from the Marketplace.
+The product link is AutoMQ for Kafka (BYOC Console).

-Go to the AWS Marketplace and visit the product page AutoMQ for Kafka (BYOC Console).
+Go to AWS Marketplace and visit the product page AutoMQ for Kafka (BYOC Console).

 Click Continue to Subscribe.
 If this is your first visit, please confirm the user agreement.